bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 But other than that, I mean at the end of the day storing some transactions isn't that much harder than storing some private keys and it's only very temporary.
 So it's definitely a problem but it's not I think a great...

-Audience: There's just no hierarchical deterministic way of backing it up contrarily with keys, right?
+[Audience]: There's just no hierarchical deterministic way of backing it up contrarily with keys, right?

-Adam Gibson: True, yeah, good point, yeah.
+[Adam Gibson]: True, yeah, good point, yeah.
 That's worse than keys for sure, yeah.
 Unless, well actually these time lock back outs are interesting in this, though, aren't they?
 No, good point, yeah.